pryv/dev-site/source/guides/data-modelling.md

 }
 ```

-For this stream structure, you can create the streams one by one as explained [here](/reference/#create-stream) or all in one by doing a "batch call" :
+For this stream structure, you can create the streams as explained [here](/reference/#create-stream) or all in one by doing a "batch call" :
 ```json
 [
   {